How To Make Handmade Pan Fried Gnocchi

 spinach artichokes and garlic to make sauce

-You can also show your support by tagging me on Facebook @sustainableslowliving or Instagram @slowlivingbydianegail when you post a pic of your finished dishes.
+Don’t forget to tag me on Facebook @sustainableslowliving or Instagram @slowlivingbydianegail when you share a photo of your dish.
+I love seeing your creations!

 handmade pan fried gnocchi with sauce ready to be served